SoftwareImpacts/SIMPAC-2023-33/README.md

 ## Short user manual

 In order to build the executable with _CMake_, execute, e.g., in the [`src`](src) directory, `cmake -S. -Bbuild` and then `cmake --build build`.
+On Windows a subsequent installation of the _SUNDIALS_ modules is required.
+With `CMake` this can be done via `cmake --install build --config Debug`.
+The installation type has to be "Debug" on Windows due to some issue with _SUNDIALS_.
+To use _MPI_ on Windows, [_MSMPI_](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi)
+is required.

-You have full control over all high-level simulation settings with command line arguments.
+You have full control over all high-level simulation settings via command line arguments.

 - First, the general settings are specified: